-Think back to a time when you moved, this could be a job change, different school, or new town.
+Think back to a time when you moved, this could be a job change, a different school, or a new town.
 The thought of making new friends, learning to co-exist, and getting used to the new layout and schedule are all things that get our heart racing and head spinning.
 Like us, your new pet has a lot to process when transferring to a new location.
 When coming to the shelter, pets experience many large changes in a short period of time.
-While we do our best to limit all undo stress our animals are exposed to, there are fundamentals of the shelter setting that cannot be avoided such as the smells and sounds of many new strangers (human and animal), the high level of foot traffic, and eventually the many meet and greets with potential adopters
+While we do our best to limit all undue stress our animals are exposed to, there are fundamentals of the shelter setting that cannot be avoided such as the smells and sounds of many new strangers (human and animal), the high level of foot traffic, and eventually the many meet and greets with potential adopters

 While we love each pet that comes through our doors, we understand the shelter, though it is in many cases unavoidable, is not an ideal setting for any animal.
 We strongly encourage you to use these resources in order to rehome your pet yourself and cut the shelter out of the equation in order to limit stress and provide them with their best chance of successful placement.